 - Enter all the information about your business.

-Once you are complete your profile, your Google developer account will be linked to Merchant Account automatically.
+Once you are complete your profile, your Google developer account will be linked to your Merchant Account automatically.
 This Merchant Account allows managing from app sales to payouts on your account.
 In addition, you’ll be able to access your reports from sales through the Google Play Developer Console.

 Create an App